 We hear a lot of praise about social media these days and when it comes to social networking, Twitter is at the top with Facebook.
 My initial appeal to Twitter was that it was short and sweet- to the point is how I like it.
-You may want to know how to make twitter useful as copywriter.
-With every bit of time social media is emerging.
-Why don’t you take advantage from this vast medium.
+You may want to know how to make Twitter useful as a copywriter.
+With every bit of time, social media is emerging.
+Why don’t you take advantage of this vast medium?

 Is Twitter useful for copywriters?

 I believe that it is especially useful when used correctly.
 Used improperly, it will be a waste of your precious time.
 Time for a copywriter, is money, literally.
-To get wide scope of reaching to all need to use twitter well worthy.
+To get a wide scope of reaching to all need to use Twitter well worthy.

 How can you make Twitter useful as a copywriter?